hundeo:

 5 facts: How to dose and use healing clay correctly

 You want to know what you can use healing clay for your dog and why it is so helpful?
-Here we tell you everything important.
+Here we tell you everything you need to know.
 In addition, for this article we have obtained advice from the veterinarian Mag.med.vet.
 Emin Jasarevic.

 Golden retriever in healing clay